-To: Honorable City Council

-From: Rachel Loughrin Economic Development Director

-Through: Jane Bais-DiSessa Deputy Mayor

-Meeting: November 8, 2018

-Regarding: Request for Brownfield Plan Approval and the approval of two concurring resolutions 140 South Saginaw Street (Former IRS Building) - Parcel Number 64-14-32-235-001 Mixed-Use Development
+To: Honorable City Council From: Rachel Loughrin Economic Development Director 2019 JAN 찌 Through: Jane Bais-DiSessa Deputy Mayor CEIVE Meeting: January 08, 2019 CLERK က် သ Ċ Regarding: egarding: Request for Brownfield Plan Approval and the approval of two concurring Resolutions for 140 South Saginaw Street (Former IRS Building) Parcel Number 64-14-32-235-001 a Mixed-Use Development 2 000

 140 South Saginaw Partners, LLC respectfully requests the approval of a brownfield plan for the remediation and renovation of a property located at 140 South Saginaw Street, Pontiac.
 The property is part of the interior of the Woodward Loop and is comprised of 1.3 acres.
-It is a predominant architectural feature in the downtown, has been vacant for 10 years and is tax reverted, meaning, it currently does not produce any tax dollars for the City of Pontiac.
+It is a predominant architectural feature in the downtown, has been vacant for 10 years and is tax reverted, meaning, it currently does not produce any tax revenue for the City of Pontiac.